tobiaskuntzsch/RapidRAW/README.md

 *   **[ ] Finding a Better Demosaicing Algorithm:** I'm actively testing alternative demosaicing algorithms to improve the initial quality and detail rendering from RAW files.
 *   **[ ] Refactoring the Frontend:** The React component tree has become complex, leading to too many props being passed down ("prop drilling").
 *   **[ ] Improving the Dehaze Tool:** The current dehaze algorithm doesn't produce ideal results yet.
 I plan to rework it for a more effective and natural-looking effect.
-*   **[ ] Find a better way to send images to the frontend:** Currently it sends the image to the frontend using Base64, which is inefficient.
+*   **[ ] Optimize Image Transport:** Replace the current Base64 image transport layer with a more efficient method to improve performance and reduce memory usage.

 ## Contributing